Marvel Snap: 2 BEST Move Decks [EXPLAINED]

 Final Thoughts

 In Marvel Snap, the Best Move Decks unlock quite later in the game.
-That is because, Human Torch, a powerful Move Card, is unlocked in Pool 3.
+That is because Human Torch, a powerful Move Card, is unlocked in Pool 3.
 And there is no certainty on when it unlocks.
-So, to have the best Move Deck, the player can use all the cards of Pool 1, as shown in our second Deck.
+So, to have this deck, the player can use all the cards of Pool 1, as shown in my second Deck.

 The Move Decks are quite hard to pull off in Marvel Snap.
 That is because oftentimes, you’ll have to think at least one step ahead of everything.
 You’ll have to place your cards accordingly and then use Heimdall’s card.
 Because if you don’t have the Left-most location empty, his ability will go to waste.